soroush/graphicsmagick/www/index.rst

 have been made (see `NEWS`_) by many `authors`_ using an open development model but without breaking the API or utilities operation.

-Here are some reasons to prefer GraphicsMagick over ImageMagick:
+Here are some reasons to prefer GraphicsMagick over ImageMagick or other popular software:

-  * GM is more efficient so it gets the job done faster using fewer resources.
+  * GM is more efficient than ImageMagick so it gets the job done faster using fewer resources.

-  * GM is much smaller and lighter (3-5X smaller installation footprint).
+  * GM is much smaller and lighter than ImageMagick (3-5X smaller installation footprint).

   * GM is used to process billions of files at the world's largest photo sites (e.g. `Flickr`_ and `Etsy`_).

   * GM does not conflict with other installed software.

-  * GM suffers from fewer security issues and exploits.
+  * GM suffers from fewer security issues and exploits than ImageMagick.

+  * GM participates in Google's `oss-fuzz`_ project (since February, 2018).

   * GM `valgrind`_'s 100% clean (memcheck and helgrind).